HB-Portfolio/portfolio-block-stacking-game/README.md

 # Block Stacking Game

-Hey All!
-Welcome to my **Block Stacking Game**.
+This is my **Block Stacking Game**.
 I created this during my web developer certification at SAIT.
 It’s a simple yet engaging game that I developed to improve my skills in JavaScript.

 **Author:** Hendrich Buhrer
 **Certification:** Web Developer Certification at SAIT